captkirk88/Secsy/README.md

 #

 ## Initialize the Sexy
-Secsy class (or think of it as "World" which other ECS frameworks which never made sense to me, is it a World/Planet/another dimension?
+Secsy class (or think of it as "World", other ECS frameworks use that to define a "World".. which never made sense to me, is it a World/Planet/another dimension?
 Someone made sense calling it a EntityStore.
 Good job.)
 ```csharp
 Secsy secsy = new Secsy(); // That is it.
 ```